 03. Record your video

-You can record as many pieces of footage as you want until you reach the 15- or 30-second limit.
+You can record as many pieces of footage as you want until you reach the time limit.
 To stop filming, press the Record button again.
 Click < to go back and trim (or delete) the footage you just recorded.